 The summer of 2019 was a busy year for the Canadian Trademark system.
 Canada updated its trademark laws, adopted the Nice classification system, and joined the Madrid Protocol.
 This meant that Canada could now be designated in an International Registration.
 However, even before the update to its laws, the Canadian Intellectual Property Office (“CIPO”) was plagued with significant examination delays that have exasperated both attorneys and IP owners.

-Citing a marked increase in Canadian trademark filings, CIPO has finally taken steps to improve timeliness of trademark examinations.
-Unfortunately, instead of innovating its overall processes and making much-needed technological updates, CIPO has merely enacted policies that shift the burden to applicants.
-For example, the CIPO system allows for online trademark applications and instant filing receipts but does not have a dedicated system to accept office action responses online.
-Recently, CIPO enacted an online submission form for ‘general correspondence” that may be used for Office Action responses.
-Other than snail mail, the only way to submit an office action response was via a centralized fax number.
-Fax submissions are still very much the norm.
+Citing a marked increase in Canadian trademark filings, CIPO has finally taken steps to improve the timeliness of trademark examinations.
+Unfortunately, the updates to its processes and changes to its technological systems have not been sufficient to allow CIPO to keep up with the huge influx of filings.
+It can be argued that CIPO has merely enacted policies that shift the burden to applicants.
+For example, the CIPO system allows for online trademark applications and instant filing receipts, but unlike the U.S. does not have a dedicated online form to accept office action responses, rather there is a means of filing an amended application with a miscellaneous form for substantive responses.
+Recently, CIPO enacted an online submission form for “general correspondence” that may be used for submissions that were previously submitted by a centralized fax number.
+Certain types of submissions to CIPO are still commonly made by fax.

 One newly enacted change to expedite examinations has already been underway as of the last few months.
 CIPO has recently increased the types of amendments that can be resolved with the Examiner over the telephone.
 Telephone responses have been a longstanding policy of the U.S. Patent and Trademark Office (“USPTO”), which allows for non-substantive amendments such as disclaimers, amendments to goods and services, translation statements and other minor issues to be made either over the phone or by email.
 Nonetheless, in some cases, the requirement remains that the applicant must submit a revised application through the CIPO online system, rather than having the Examiner enter the amendment directly.